mstrap/friendly-pow/README.md

 The timestamp is in seconds since unix epoch (as unsigned 32 bit integer), the challenge nonce is a cryptographically secure random 8 byte value.

 When sent over the network the puzzle is base64 encoded.
 Along with the puzzle buffer a signature is also sent (more details below).
-The mesage consists of those two parts with a `.` separating them:
+The message consists of those two parts with a `.` separating them:

 ```
 <signature>.<base64 encoded puzzle buffer>